reflexer-labs/geb/README.md

 AccountingEngine (previously Vow) has a mapping and an accumulator that keep track of active debt auctions.
 These additions are useful for creating a Restricted Migration Module (see the [whitepaper](https://github.com/reflexer-labs/whitepapers/blob/master/rai.pdf)) that makes sure it cannot withdraw the ability of a system to print tokens while debt auctions are still ongoing.

-## Debt Auction Bid Target

-Governance can set a variable called *debtAuctionBidTarget* which can be used to autonomously determine how much debt is auctioned in a debt auction and also the initial proposed protocol token bid.

 ## Variable Names You Can Actually Understand :astonished:

 The following tables show the before and after variable names of all core MCD contracts (excluding the new ones we added)